Murder of Roy Tutill: Arrest and confession

 On 21 February 2001, police arrested Field at his flat in Birmingham.
 He was held in police custody during which time his detention was extended for more than the initial 24 hours in order to assist the investigation.
-Field denied knowing Tutill or having anything to do with his death, and whilst admitting to his historic sexual offences against boys said he had put that behaviour behind him.
+Field denied knowing Tutill or having anything to do with his death, and while admitting to his historic sexual offences against boys said he had put that behaviour behind him.
 Just before Field was put into his cell for a third night he had been asked to submit DNA samples.

 Field could not sleep that night, and the following day he confessed in detail to the abduction, rape and murder of Tutill.
 He said he had seen the boy get off a bus and thumb for a lift, and that he had picked him up.
 He then drove the boy to a layby where he anally raped him over the front seat and, when he finished, panicked.
 Field drove to a second layby and strangled Tutill by wrapping a rope around his neck twice.
 He kept the boy's body in his car's boot for several days before dumping him in woodland.

 Sentence

 On 15 November 2001, 65-year-old Field was sentenced to life in prison for the murder of Tutill.
 He pleaded guilty to murder, but not sexual assault.
 Tutill's parents did not live to see his murderer sentenced.
 Until Field was convicted, Tutill's murder had been the only unsolved child murder case in Surrey.

+Field died in prison in February 2024, aged 87.